-The access point locates the firmware, downloads it, and begins the upgrade.
+The access point locates the firmware, downloads it, and begins the update.

-WARNING: To avoid the risk of corrupting the firmware, do not interrupt the upgrade.
+WARNING: To avoid the risk of corrupting the firmware, do not interrupt the update.
 For example, do not close the browser, click a link, or load a new page.
 Do not turn off the access point.
 Wait until the access point finishes restarting and the Power/Cloud LED remains solid green or solid blue.

-The firmware upgrade process takes several minutes.
-When the upgrade is complete, your access point restarts.
+The firmware update process takes several minutes.
+When the update is complete, your access point restarts.

-- 7. Verify that the access point runs the new firmware version by logging back in to the access point. - The firmware version is displayed on the Dashboard page. - 8.
-Read the new firmware release notes to determine whether you must reconfigure the access point after upgrading.
+7. Verify that the access point runs the new firmware version by logging back in to the access point.

+8. Read the new firmware release notes to determine whether you must reconfigure the access point after updating.

-Manually download firmware and upgrade the access point
+Manually download firmware and update the access point

-Downloading firmware to a local computer and upgrading the access point are two separate tasks that are combined in the following procedure.
-After you upgrade the access point to new firmware, the old firmware is saved as backup firmware so that you can revert to it (see Revert to the backup firmware on page 162).
+Downloading firmware to a local computer and updating the access point are two separate tasks that are combined in the following procedure.
+After you update the access point to new firmware, the old firmware is saved as backup firmware so that you can revert to it (see Revert to the backup firmware on page 164).

-IMPORTANT: When you install an older firmware version (or the backup firmware version), that is, you downgrade rather than upgrade the firmware, the configuration of the access point is reset (cleared) with the exception of the IP address, access point name, and password for the local browser UI.
-The access point restarts and broadcasts SSID Netgearxxxxxx, in which xxxxxx represents the last six hexadecimal digits of the access point's MAC address.
+CAUTION: When you install an older firmware version (or the backup firmware version), that is, you downgrade rather than update the firmware, the configuration of the access point is reset (cleared) with the exception of the IP address, access point name, and password for the local browser UI.
+The access point restarts and broadcasts SSID Netgearxxxxx, in which xxxxx represents the last six hexadecimal digits of the access point's MAC address.
 The MAC address is listed on the product label.
 The default WiFi passphrase is sharedsecret.

-To download firmware manually and upgrade your access point:
+To download firmware manually and update the access point:

 - 1. Visit netgear.com/support/download/, locate the support page for your product, and download the new firmware. - 2.
 Read the new firmware release notes to determine whether you must reconfigure the access point after upgrading. - 3.
 Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 4.
-Enter the IP address that is assigned to the access point. - A login window displays. - If your browser does not display the login window but displays a security message and does not let you proceed, see Log in to the access point after initial setup on page 46. - 5.
-Enter the access point user name and password. - The user name is admin.
+Enter the IP address that is assigned to the access point.

+If your browser displays a security warning, you can proceed, or add an exception for the security warning.
+For more information, see What to do if you get a browser security warning on page 44.

+5. Enter the access point user name and password.
+The user name is admin.
 The password is the one that you specified.
-The user name and password are case-sensitive. - If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight app or Insight Cloud portal, enter the
+The user name and password are case-sensitive.

-Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 31.
+If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 26.

-6. Select Management > Maintenance > Upgrade > Firmware Upgrade.

-The Firmware Upgrade page displays.

-7. Make sure that Local is selected from the Upgrade Options menu.
-Local is the default selection.

-- 8. Locate and select the firmware file on your computer by doing the following:

-- a.
-Click the Browse button.
+- Select Management > Maintenance > Upgrade > Firmware Upgrade.
+The Firmware Upgrade page displays. - Make sure that Local is selected from the Upgrade Options menu.
+Local is the default selection. - 8.
+Locate and select the firmware file on your computer by doing the following: - a.
+Click the Browse button. - b.

-- b.
 Navigate to the firmware file.

-The file name ends in .tar.

-- c.
-Select the firmware file.

-- 9. Click the Upgrade button.
+The file name ends in .tar. - c.
+Select the firmware file. - 9.
+Click the Upgrade button.

-WARNING: To avoid the risk of corrupting the firmware, do not interrupt the upgrade.
+WARNING: To avoid the risk of corrupting the firmware, do not interrupt the update.
 For example, do not close the browser, click a link, or load a new page.
 Do not turn off the access point.
 Wait until the access point finishes restarting and the Power/Cloud LED remains solid green or solid blue.